-by Jessica Sutterlict, MPH, Dissemination Specialist with Programmatic Assistance for Tribal Home Visiting (PATH), ZERO TO THREE
+by Jessica Sutterlict, MPH, former Dissemination Specialist with Programmatic Assistance for Tribal Home Visiting Resource Institute for Excellence (THRIVE), formerly PATH, ZERO TO THREE

 Many organizations today are recognizing the importance of integrating diverse cultures within their organization, and must, therefore, consider the many facets and complexities involved.
 In this article I am sharing personal reflections, from a tribal perspective, about cultural sensitivity in organizations.
 This reflection does not incorporate all views of the entire tribal population but speaks to my personal experiences as a Native American woman who has worked for many nontribal organizations.